wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-connectivity/includes/4-implement-zero-trust-model.md

 These considerations are used to decide whether to **allow access**, **deny access**, or **control access** with additional authentication challenges such as multifactor authentication, Terms of Use, or access restrictions.

-Conditional access works robustly with any application configured for access with Azure Active Directory.
+Conditional Access works robustly with any application configured for access with Azure Active Directory.

 ## Adopting a Zero Trust security model